 When the OS_INIT layer is called by SAL_INIT, OS_INIT should call SAL_GET_STATE_INFO to get processor/platform state.
 When it has finished this task, it must call SAL_CLEAR_STATE_INFO to release these resources for future logging and state save.
-By calling SAL_CLEAR_STATE_INFO, the OS signifies the completion of its INIT processing.
-OS_INIT can then re-enable further INITs and machine checks by clearing the PSR.mc bit to 0.
+The OS_INIT can then re-enable further INITs and machine checks by clearing the PSR.mc bit to 0.

-The OS_INIT handler may return to SAL with an indication to effect a warm reset or a return to the interrupted context.
-OS_INIT may alternatively invoke PAL_MC_RESUME to return to the interrupted context.
-OS_INIT may set new values for registers that are saved byPAL in the Min-State Save area.
+The OS_INIT handler shall return to the SAL with an indication to effect a warm reset or a return to the interrupted context.
+The OS_INIT may set new values for registers that are saved by PAL in the Min-State Save area.
 This is achieved by constructing a data structure with the format identical to the Min-State Save area and passing the same as an argument to the PAL_MC_RESUME procedure.
-Refer to the Intel® IA-64 Architecture Software Developer's Manual for the layout of this structure.
+Refer to the Intel® ItaniumTM Architecture Software Developer's Manual for the layout of this structure.